-As a foster carer, you will play a unique role in the child or young person’s life.
-You will care for and nurture the child or young person as a member of your family.
-You will be responsible for helping them develop a sense of identity.
-You will also provide for their safety and stability and be a life-long support for them.
+When you become a foster carer, you will care for and nurture the child or young person as a member of your family and be responsible for helping them develop a sense of identity.
+You will provide safety and stability and be life-long support for them.

-We carefully match children and and young people with foster carers.
-Carefully matching placements, along with the training support our foster carers receive from us, ensures the placement has the best chance of success.
+Challenge Community Services carefully matches children and young people with foster carers.
+Carefully matching placements, along with the training and support our foster carers receive from us, ensures the placement has the best chance of stability.

 How does the placement process work?

 The NSW Family and Community Services of Family and Community Services (Community Services) are responsible for intervening in child protection matters.

 When a child or young person is in need of care and protection through foster care, Challenge receives a referral for the placement of a child or young person where there is availability of carers and these carers are suited to the requirements of the child entering care.

 Once the referral is received, Challenge will complete a comprehensive placement assessment.
 You will be provided information in relation to the immediate needs of the child or young person.
 You will also have the opportunity to discuss any issues that may arise for you and your household before you accept the placement.

 In some circumstances, children and young people will require Immediate Placement and little information will be available at time of placement in these instances.
 Once a child or young person is placed with you, the Challenge Caseworker will provide ongoing support to you and the child or young person in your care.

 Recent government reforms in NSW have changed the landscape of out-of-home care.
 These reforms mean it’s now more possible for people to provide a stable forever home for children and young people in need through permanent foster care arrangements or adoption.